rks101/isdp/README.md

 # isdp
-Information Security and Data Privacy topics and concerns with some examples.
+Information Security and Data Privacy topics and concerns with some examples - everything accessible in public domain.
 Surely, the content below is unstructured and looking for assistance.
 Compliing content for notes.